 A report has been circulated in this city that the Wrought Iron Range Co, had withdrawn their agency and that the Home Comagency and that the Home Comfort Range could no longer be had.
-We beg to brand such report as a falsehood from start to finish and state that I am the agent for the above company in Sait Lake and have on hand at my sales rooms, 33 W. 1st South, a complete line of Home Comfort Ranges, which will be sold either for eash or time payments.
+We beg to brand such report as a falsehood from start to faish and state that I am the agent for the above company in Sait Lake and have on hand at my sales rooms, 32 W. lat South, a complete line of Home Comfort Ranges, which will be sold either for cash or time payments.
 A. D. TOBIN.

-A full line of new and second hand furniture slways on hand, second hand stoves wanted,
+A full line of new and second hand furniture always on hand.
+Second hand stoves wanted.

 WE ARE READY

+We are spen for business.
+We are doing business.
+We are going to grow.
 WATCH US.

-Scott, Portrait Photographer,
+Scott, Portrait

+Photographer, Photography that's different.

 P. C. Kittle of the Kemmerer Fuel Company is

-\$100.00 Ahead
+\$100.oo Ahead

 We collected it from a bad debt in Wyoming.
 We can collect some for you if you turn them in.

-1864
+MERCHANTS' PROTECTIVE ASSOCIATION

 SCIENTIFIC COLLECTORS OF BAD DEBTS.
 FRANCIS G. LUKE, General Manager.
-Some People Don't Like Ua Top Floor Commercial Block,
+Some People Don't Like Us.
+Top Floer Commercial Block.

+ESTABLISHED 1864

 ONE PRICE TO ALL: NEVER UNDERSOLD

-ESTABLISHED

 Specials For

 Saturday!
-Some say our advertisements attract attention because of

-the way they are written.
+Some say our advertisements attract attention because of the way they are written.
 Not so-it's because of Facts and Bargains they contain.
 In literary style we are not in it for a little bit-but in plain telling of actual Facts and Bargains we are there every time.

 SPECIALS FOR

-Saturday
+Saturday All Day!

 A ROUSING SPECIAL.
+In a very fine pure ally quality, black or white, a grade well worth

+29c

+WASH GOODS DEPT.

-in a very fine pure silk quality, black or white, a grade well worth 29c WASH COODS DEPT. SATURDAY, as long as they last, in pieces BLACK INDIA LINON, fast black, will not crock.
-Regular price 10c.
-Special for Baturday, 52c MILLINERY SPECIAL.
+SATURDAY, as long as they last, 30 pieces BLACK INDIA LINON, fast black, will not crock.
+Regular

+MILLINERY SPECIAL.
+A SPECIAL LINE OF TRIM-MED HATS in black and colors, for ladies and children, worth \$4.00,

 SPECIALS FOR

+Saturday

 BOYS' CLOTHING SPECIAL

-BOYS' DUSTER BROWN SUITS, in neaf wool mixtures and home-spuns, ages 3 to 6 years, all \$5.00 values.
-Special for two hours only at half price-
+BOYS BUSTER BROWN SUITS, in neat wool mixtures and home-spuns, ages 3 to 6 years, all \$5.00

 \$2.50

 A SHOE SPECIAL.